New

 • New destinations: BigQuery, Snowflake, Kafka coming up!
 Feel free to open an issue if you have other requests!

-Migrating from v0 to v1
+Migrating from v0 to v1 #

 With the release of v1 comes a promise of increased stability.
 However, if you were using v0 before, there will be some breaking changes that need to be handled.
 See our V1 Migration guide for guidance.
-And if you have any questions, we are always happy to help on Discord!
+And if you have any questions, we are always happy to help on our Community!

 Huge thanks for the whole CloudQuery team that put day and night in the last 3 months to re-write CloudQuery from scratch.
 And big thanks to every single user that used/is using CloudQuery and gave great feedback and was patient with us while we fix, re-write and incorporate the feedback!